Château Fortia: Baron Le Roy

 The early plans for the INAO and AOC appellation were drawn up by Baron Le Roy in 1923 after a series of meetings among Châteauneuf-du-Pape growers.
 The growers were responding to the rising wine fraud that plague not only the Rhône but also most of France following the devastation of World War I and the phylloxera epidemic before it.
 This meeting would lead to the development of the Syndicat de Chateauneuf.
 Le Roy's plan, focusing then specifically on the Châteauneuf-du-Pape, was one of the first geographical delimitation of an area in France.
-(Previously, the Douro wine region of Portugal and the Tokaji region of Hungary were deliminated by government decrees).
+(Previously, the Douro wine region of Portugal and the Tokaji region of Hungary were delimited by government decrees).
 Baron Le Roy's plan isolated an area around the village that was infertile and arid, suitable only for growing lavender, thyme and wine grapes.

 Further drafting regulations on grape varieties, harvest, yields viticulture and winemaking techniques, under Le Roy's guidance Châteauneuf-du-Pape began using only manual harvesting and rejecting at least 5% of the harvest during sorting.
 Producers also stopped producing rosé and solely focused on making red and white blends from a set of permitted grape varieties.
 Le Roy's plan would go on to be the prototype of the AOC system that would eventually influence the Italian Denominazione di origine controllata (DOC), Spanish Denominación de Origen (DO) and Portuguese Denominação de Origem Controlada (DOC) systems as well as appellation systems around the globe.

 In another lasting imprint on the Châteauneuf-du-Pape wine industry, the Le Roy led Syndicat de Chateauneuf introduced the La Bouteille Armoriee embossed bottle in 1937.
 This bottle, featuring the crossed keys of Saint Peter and papal tiara has become a symbol of the Châteauneuf-du-Pape wine region.